cashbox-laravel/cash/README.md

 ## About Cashbox

-`Cashbox` provides an expressive and user-friendly interface for managing billing and payment verification services.
+`Cashbox for Laravel` provides an expressive and user-friendly interface for managing billing and payment verification services.
 We believe that development should be an enjoyable, creative experience to be truly rewarding.
 `Cashbox` tries to ease development by simplifying the tasks of adding payment systems to a web application.

 The project contains some ready-made solutions of payment systems, but you can offer your own.

-## About Driver
+## About Cash Driver

-The `Cash` payment driver implements cash payments in your application using the `Cashbox` interface.
+The driver implements the functionality of working with cash payment.
-It is not connected to any bank, so all actions are instantaneous.

 ## Documentation